 Scope note:

 This class comprises any encoding of the value of the truth of an I2 Belief.
-It may be expressed in terms of discrete logic, modal logic, probability, fuzziness, or other adequate representational system.
+It may be expressed in terms of discrete logic, modal logic, probability, fuzziness, or any other adequate representational system.

 A minimum requirement of flexibility is for three values: True; False; Unknown.